 32B Error resulting from network action

-(1) If a user becomes aware of an error or inaccuracy in an item of the AEMO standing data as a result of the network operator having lodged an incorrect delivery point transaction with AEMO in respect of a new connection confirmation notice or permanent removal confirmation notice then, the user must as soon as practicable, and in any event within 10 business days of becoming aware of or being notified of the error or inaccuracy, notify the network operator of this fact.
+(1) If a user becomes aware of an error or inaccuracy (Error) in an item of the AEMO standing data as a result of the network operator having lodged an incorrect delivery point transaction with AEMO in respect of a new connection confirmation notice or permanent removal confirmation notice then, the user must within 10 business days of becoming aware of or being notified of the Error, notify the network operator of this fact.

-(2) If a network operator becomes aware of an error or inaccuracy in an item of the AEMO standing data then subject to clause 32B(3), it must as soon as practicable and in any event within 10 business days of becoming aware of or being notified of the error or inaccuracy, lodge an error correction notice for the delivery point with AEMO.
+(2) If a network operator becomes aware of an Error in an item of the AEMO standing data then subject to clause 32B(3), it must within 10 business days of becoming aware of or being notified of the Error, lodge an error correction notice for the delivery point with AEMO.

 (3) Before a network operator lodges an error correction notice as a result of clause 32B(2), it must notify the affected users that it intends to lodge such a notice.